rbmowatt/glazewave/docs/spot-images/us-nc.md

   - 1600×447px, 376 KB
   - Description: Panoramic view with Oak Island lighthouse in background.
 This photo is a cropped version of File: Caswell Beach.jpg so as to provide a faux panoramic view of the beach rather than rectangle.
 This format was chosen to blend in with associated text in the Caswell Beach NC Wikipedia page.
   - Match: score 7 via coastal-in-title, kw:beach+coast+coastal+dune, w>=1000, landscape
-- **`us-nc-east-beach-2.jpg`** — “Soundside View from "Beach Treasure", Nags Head, North Carolina (14246667907)” by Ken Lund from Reno, Nevada, USA, Wikimedia Commons, CC BY-SA 2.0
+- **`us-nc-east-beach-2.jpg`** ✗ **not a coastal photo** — “Soundside View from "Beach Treasure", Nags Head, North Carolina (14246667907)” by Ken Lund from Reno, Nevada, USA, Wikimedia Commons, CC BY-SA 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Soundside_View_from_%22Beach_Treasure%22,_Nags_Head,_North_Carolina_(14246667907).jpg
   - Licence: CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0/) · attribution required · **share-alike**
   - Author: Ken Lund from Reno, Nevada, USA — https://www.flickr.com/people/75683070@N00